ReginalDLip/ReginalDLip/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-#Im currently studying at BINUS Univiersity
+#Im currently studying at BINUS Univiersity .
+As of right this is my 5th semester in Binus School of Computer Science
+My streaming right is the infamous BINUS GAT (Game Application and Technology) Although onyl studying for 2 semester , my game making skills has been improved through the game making tool that we used which is Unity.

+## 🎯 Struggles
+- Scripting
+- Asset making

 ## 🎯 Projects
 - SahabatService: Marketplace untuk SDGs